thecodecrate/python-pipeline/tests/modular_fragmented_design.md

     - `WithBaseInterface` (the base interface); followed by
     - `Protocol`.

-6. **Composed Class - Inheritance List**: The concrete composed class should import the concrete classes of all partials, the concrete base class (renamed to `WithBase`), and its own composed interface (renamed to `ImplementsInterface`).
+6. **Composed Class - Inheritance List**: The concrete composed class should import the concrete classes of all partials, the concrete base class (`WithBase`), and its own composed interface (`ImplementsInterface`).
 The inheritance list must follow this order to respect Python's MRO and ensure proper method resolution.

     ```python
     # cat.py